Extensions of tautological rings and motivic structures in the cohomology of $\overline{\mathcal{M}}_{g,n}$: The Chow--K unneth generation Property

 For convenience, we record here several properties of the CKgP, all of which are proven in \cite[Section 3.1]{CL-CKgP}. \begin{prop} Let $X$ be a smooth algebraic stack of finite type over a field, stratified by quotient stacks. \begin{enumerate} \item if $U\subset X$ is open and $X$ has the CKgP, then $U$ has the CKgP; \item if $Y\rightarrow X$ is proper, surjective, representable by DM stacks, and $Y$ has the CKgP, then $X$ has the CKgP; \item if $X$ admits a finite stratification $X=\coprod_{S\in \mathcal{S}} S$ such that each $S$ has the CKgP, then $X$ has the CKgP; \item if $V\rightarrow X$ is an affine bundle, then $V$ has the CKgP if and only if $X$ has the CKgP; \item if $X$ has the CKgP, and $G\rightarrow X$ is a Grassmann bundle, then $G$ has the CKgP; \item if $X = \BGL_n, \BSL_n$, or $\BPGL_n$, then $X$ has the CKgP. \end{enumerate} \end{prop}

 If $X$ is smooth and proper and has the CKgP, then the cycle class map for $X$ is an isomorphism \cite[Lemma 3.11]{CL-CKgP}.

-When $X$ is smooth, but not necessarily proper (e.g., for $X = \M_{g,n}$), the cycle class map is not necessarily an isomorphism.
+When $X$ is smooth but not necessarily proper and has the CKgP, the cycle class map is not necessarily an isomorphism.
 Nevertheless, we have the following useful substitute (cf. \cite{Laterveer, Totarolinear} for slightly different statements with similar proofs).

 \begin{lem} Let $X$ be an open substack of a smooth proper Deligne--Mumford stack $\Xb$ over the complex numbers.
 If $X$ has the CKgP, then the cycle class map

 is surjective.
 In particular, if $k$ is odd then $W_kH^k(X)=0$, and if $k$ is even then $W_k H^k(X)$ is pure Hodge--Tate. \end{lem} \begin{proof} Set $d:=\dim \Xb$ and $D:=\Xb\smallsetminus X$.
 Let $\Delta\subset \Xb\times \Xb$ denote the diagonal.
 Because $X$ has the CKgP, the exterior product map